skibek/Charts/docs/RekrutacjaPytaniaWithURL.md

 ## JMS - standard <a name="JMS"></a>
 ```
 - RabbitMQ - Producer, Exchange - binding/queue, Consumer
+- ActiveMQ
 - Amzaon SQS - Simple Queue Service

+JMS
+messaging systems primarily use an asynchronous message passing pattern with no tight relationship
+between requests and responses

+two main styles of asynchronous messaging:
+- message queue messaging (also known as point-to-point messaging)
+- publish subscribe messaging
+durable and non-durable messages

+Quality Of Service:
+-AT_MOST_ONCE
+-AT LEAST ONCE
+-EXACTLY ONCE
+Bridge:
+-DUPLICATES_OK
+-ONCE_AND_ONLY_ONCE

+Apache ActiveMQ : different protocol implementations:
+- AMQP
+- OpenWire
+- MQTT
+- STOMP
+- HornetQ (for use with HornetQ clients).
 ```

 ## Test <a name="Test"></a>